taboola/LoAF-Finder/README.md

 - https://github.com/w3c/long-animation-frames

 ## Features:
-- Filters LoAF entries based on script names, URLs, or function names.
+- Filters LoAF data based on script names, URLs, or function names.
-- Groups entries into two groups (A & B) for easy comparison.
+- Groups data into two groups (A & B) for easy comparison.
-- Provides detailed summaries of relevant LoAF entries, including blocking duration, execution time, and script details.
+- Provides detailed summaries of relevant LoAF data, including blocking duration, execution time, and script details.
 - Generates downloadable CSV reports for further analysis.

 ## Instructions:
-This script helps you finds relevant long animation frame entries by looking for keywords you specify in the scripts data returning from the loAF API.
+This script helps you finds relevant long animation frame data by looking for keywords you specify in the scripts data returning from the loAF API.

 ### Edit the settings:
 1. Set `promptDownloadsMessage` to `false` to disable controlling the downloads using prompts.
 2. Enter keywords to the `groupASearchList` and `groupBSearchList` arrays.
-   * **Important Note - Leaving groupA empty will include all entries into group A without filtering.**
+   * **Important Note - Leaving groupA empty will include all data into group A without filtering.**
-   * **You can still use groupBSearchList to filter entries into group B.**
+   * **You can still use groupBSearchList to filter data into group B.**
 3. Set `shouldDownloadMainReport` to true to download the main report.
 4. Set `shouldDownloadAllOtherReports` to true to download all other reports.
 5. Adjust the `keysToIgnoreInReports` array to exclude specific fields from reports.